What are tricyclic antidepressants?

-Amitriptyline and nortriptyline are tricyclic medicines that were once widely used as antidepressants before being replaced by newer antidepressant medications with better side effect profiles.
-Other uses of amitriptyline and nortriptyline include the treatment of insomnia, enuresis and chronic pain syndromes such as fibromyalgia.
+Tricyclic antidepressants, such as amitriptyline and nortriptyline, were once widely used as antidepressants before being replaced by newer antidepressant medications with better side effect profiles.
+Other uses of tricyclic antidepressants include the treatment of insomnia, enuresis and chronic pain syndromes such as fibromyalgia.

 The tricyclic antidepressants are finding a place in the treatment of chronic pain and itch associated with some dermatological conditions.